Super Teacher Worksheets

 3rd through 6th Grades

-Plot and connect the points on the coordinate grid.
+Plot and connect the points on this free coordinate grid.
 The finished picture is a smiling jack-o-lantern.
 Includes only positive numbers between 0 and 25.

 3rd through 6th Grades